 The Cabin Crew also solicited funds by passing out pillowcases throughout the cabin.
 The money was used to purchase visas for those refugees on board, including children and infants.

 “Saigon had not fallen yet, but they were moving.
 The front was moving south, and it was just going to be a matter of hours,” recalls Pamela Borfeldt Taylor, one of the Flight Attendants that volunteered in Mission 1965/31.

 Once the Flight Attendants were able to close the boarding door, the mechanic who flagged Clipper Unity to the runway jumped into the nose wheel well and climbed aboard through the cockpit floor.

-“You could see there was gunfire, at the end of the runway, they were firing at us,” recalls Laura Lee Gillespie, another 1965/31 Flight Attendant.
+“You could see there was gunfire; at the end of the runway, they were firing at us,” recalls Laura Lee Gillespie, another Mission 1965/31 Flight Attendant.

-Despite the risks and the extraordinary circumstances around the flight, Mission 1965/31 flew away from Saigon with 463 passengers onboard.
+Amid the risks and the extraordinary circumstances surrounding the flight, Mission 1965/31 flew out of Saigon with 463 passengers on board.
 The jetliner proceeded to fly to Manila and then to Guam.